-(a) Provisioned processes
+(a) Provisioned processes (probable classification)

-The Foundation, based on the opinion of its legal advisors, assesses the likelihood of having against it the materialization of certain contingencies of a labor, social security, environmental, tax, civil and other nature.
-The provision to cover probable future losses is constituted based on the probability of failure in the issues involved, and it is practical to fully provision probable obligations until the moment the obligation is settled or reversed due to a new assessment by the legal advisors.
-The provision set up corresponds to labor risks and totals, on December 31, 2020, R\$ 436 (2019 - R\$ 119).
+The provision to cover probable future losses is set up based on the probability of failure in the issues involved, and the practice is to fully provision for probable obligations until the moment the obligation is settled or reversed based on a new assessment by the legal advisors.
+The provision constituted corresponds to labor risks and totals, as of December 31, 2021, R\$ 256 (2020 - R\$ 436).